intenthq/blog/_drafts/2016-05-19-big-data-cap-theorem-plain-english.md

 ### Sharding
 Now that you have multiple buildings you need to take some important decisions.
 The first one is to decide how to distribute your books among the different libraries (sharding[^shard]).

 One possible and easy solution would be to distribute them by author.
-Books of authors whose lastname starts with A, B, C or D go to building number 1.
-Authors with lastname starting with E, F, G or H go to building number 2 and so on.
+Books of authors whose surname starts with A, B, C or D go to building number 1.
+Authors with surname starting with E, F, G or H go to building number 2 and so on.

 You soon realise a problem with that approach.
-The authors lastnames are not distributed equally and some authors (like Terry Pratchet) have written many more books than others.
+The authors surnames are not distributed equally and some authors (like Terry Pratchet) have written many more books than others.
 The implication is that some of your buildings are half empty while some others are too busy.

 You need to choose a better criterion (partition or shard key) that is easy to compute and well distributed.
 There are several options and there is not a good answer that will work in any scenario (it will depend on how your index is created, what queries can you do, what are the most common queries people is doing...).
 But, as an example, hashing the book title and using the modulus to decide which building the book is in would provide a better distribution of the books.

 ### Redundancy and replication factor

-One day you read about [what happened to the alexandrians](https://en.wikipedia.org/wiki/Destruction_of_the_Library_of_Alexandria) and think about what would happen if one of the buildings caughts fire.
+One day you read about [what happened to the alexandrians](https://en.wikipedia.org/wiki/Destruction_of_the_Library_of_Alexandria) and think about what would happen if one of the buildings catches fire.
 So you decide to buy extra copies of your books and put them in different buildings (redundancy).

 Of course, this comes with a cost and implications, both of them will depend on how many copies you want to keep (replication factor) among others.

-Besides the obvious advantage of having backup copies of each book (you could have achieved that by simply having a warehouse), this new architecture has a major drawback, every time you receive a new edition of a book, you'll need to send the updated copy to each of he buildings -with a van, a truck, a train or a bycicle, but books (not yet) fly by themselves.
+Besides the obvious advantage of having backup copies of each book (you could have achieved that by simply having a warehouse), this new architecture has a major drawback: every time you receive a new edition of a book, you'll need to send the updated copy to each of the buildings with a van, a truck, a train or a bicycle (unfortunately, books don't yet send themselves!)

 ## CAP Theorem (aka Brewer's theorem)[^cap]

 Now that you have several buildings spread all over the city with the books distributed among them is when you'll start having troubles.

-Let's see what are the prolems that arise when you distribute your data by looking at different scenarios but, before that, we will define three desirable conditions that any library should fulfill.
+Let's see what are the problems that arise when you distribute your data by looking at different scenarios but, before that, we will define three desirable conditions that any library should fulfill.

 - _Consistent:_ the books (data) in your library should be consistent.
   That means that if a book has a new edition with some corrections, all the